Last Updated on May 18, 2025 by Soumya

 MAAT

-Museum of Art, Architecture, and Technology, or MAAT, in short, is the best place in Lisbon to experience contemporary art.
+The Museum of Art, Architecture, and Technology, or MAAT, is the best place in Lisbon to experience contemporary art.

-Apart from the 4 exhibition rooms that showcase various creations by modern artists, thinkers, and architects, the museum’s building is a sight in itself.
+Apart from the four exhibition rooms that showcase various creations by modern artists, thinkers, and architects, the museum’s building is a sight to behold.
 Sleek and futuristic, it gives off positive vibes about the future.

 Enjoy a cruise on the Tagus

 Last but not least, end your day in Belem with a sunset cruise on the Tagus.
-Most cruises depart from the Marina at Belem and take you through a wonderful ride of the Tagus and Lisbon’s waterfront.
+Most cruises depart from the Marina at Belem and take you on a wonderful ride along the Tagus and Lisbon’s waterfront.

 With a welcome drink in one hand and the fleeting medieval skyline of Lisbon bathed by the last rays of the sun in the other, there can be no better way to end your day in the UNESCO neighborhood of Belem.